-The review is to ascertain whether an untenured faculty member in her or his second year and fourth year/third year at Florida State University has demonstrated both sufficient pedagogical ability and progress toward publication, which, if sustained, would likely result in a positive recommendation for tenure in her or his sixth or seventh year.
+The review is to ascertain whether an untenured faculty member in her or his third year at Florida State University has demonstrated both sufficient pedagogical ability and progress toward publication, which, if sustained, would likely result in a positive recommendation for tenure in her or his sixth or seventh year.

-Faculty Hired After Spring of 2018: For the third year review the candidate will be assessed on her/his progress towards tenure and given advice on how to stay on track.
+For the third year review the candidate will be assessed on her/his progress towards tenure and given advice on how to stay on track.